Epic-legend128/Graph-Algorithms/README.md

 The above code for Kruskal has one parameter, the edge list, and it returns the total edge weight of the minimum spanning tree.
 The time complexity is $O(E \times log(E))$ from the sorting, $O(E)$ from creating the DSU and $O(E \times α(V))$ from the final creation of the MST.
 In total, if you add them all up you'll get a time complexity of $O(E \times log(E) + E + E \times α(V)) = O(E \times log(E))$, where E is the number of edges and V is the number of vertices in the graph.
 The space complexity is $O(E + V)$ due to the edge list taking up $O(E)$ space and the DSU taking up $O(V)$ space, where E is the number of edges and V is the number of vertices.

 ### Prim
-Prim's algorithm is a greedy algorithm.
-It starts from a single source node and it repeatedly chooses the next smallest edge from the available edges making sure no cycle is created by eliminating any edges which connect to already visited nodes.
+Prim's algorithm is a <strong>greedy algorithm</strong>.
+It starts from a single <strong>source node</strong> and it repeatedly chooses the <strong>next smallest edge</strong> from the available edges making sure no cycle is created by eliminating any edges which connect to already visited nodes.
 This goes on until all vertices have been visited.
 To check whether a vertex has already been visited you can just use a hash map or a simple vector.
-For always choosing the minimum weighted edge Prim's algorithm takes advantage of a priority queue just like Dijkstra.
+For always choosing the minimum weighted edge Prim's algorithm takes advantage of a <strong>priority queue</strong> just like Dijkstra.
 Therefore, the code would look like this:
 ```c++
 int prim(std::vector<Vertex*> g) {
     int total = 0;